TXTMob: History

-How the service works
+Features

 The TXTMob service will forward messages received to all members of a particular group as they are received.
 In an unmoderated group, any group member can send a text message to be received by all other members of that group.
 Groups can also be moderated, in which case the group is set up as a sort of announcement-only group, which is used primarily as a one-way conduit of information and text messages can only be sent by selected people (often just that group's particular administrator).

-Private, public, and secret TXTMob groups
+Groups

 A public group is one which any TXTMob member may join.
 Membership in a private group is limited by the group's administrators.
 When an individual first attempts to join a private group, his or her membership will be listed as "pending."
 Once an administrator of the group upgrades their membership, they will be able to receive messages, and depending on if the group is moderated or not, send messages.
 Secret groups are similar to private groups in that membership is restricted by the group's administrators.
 However, membership in secret groups is by invitation only; secret groups do not appear in group directories and uninvited members are unable to sign up for "pending memberships".